aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

     16.Unallowed text:
-        Checks if values in the column with the given `column_name` contain a specific unallowed `text` (e.g. 'BG Van Oord').
+        Checks if values in the column with the given `column_name` contain a specific unallowed `text`.

     17.Uniqueness:
         Checks whether the values in the column with the given `column_name` are unique (duplicate value check).